goatcorp/DIPs/text/0000-chat-api-improvements.md

 [^1]: This timestamp is currently called senderId in the API, leading to some confusion.
 See [Dalamud PR #865](https://github.com/goatcorp/Dalamud/pull/865).
 [^2]: This is the `UInt32` index of the message in the game's log, and is used for some log-related game functions.
-See the Reference-level explanation below for more information.
+See the Reference-level explanation for more information.
-[^3]: It is unclear whether returning a message index is desirable for `Print` and `PrintError`, since those are simpler functions.
-I don't personally see a drawback to providing the information to the caller though.
+[^3]: It is unclear whether providing a message index to the caller is desirable for `Print` and `PrintError`, since those are simpler functions.
+I don't personally see a drawback to allowing the caller to get that information if they want it, though.
 [^4]: This may have the potential to be dangerous if misused.
-See Drawbacks and Unresolved questions below.
+See Drawbacks and Unresolved questions.